cloudsftp/BachelorThesis/Experiments/README.md

 - `-up --upper-plants` Upper bound of number of plants. (standard: 20)
 - `-sp --step-plants` Step size of range of number of plants. (standard: 2)

+TODO: list runners and execution

+## Experiment Runners

 The experiment result analyzer has the following command line options:
-- `-s --solutions-dir` Directory where the solutions are stored.
+- `--solutions-dir` Directory where the solutions are stored.
+- `--solutions-name` Name of solutions.
+- `--num` Specifies number of plants for the data.
+- `--lower-loads` Specifies lower bound of loads for the data.
+- `--upper-loads` Specifies the upper bound of loads for the data.
+- `--skip-loads` Specifies the step size of loads for the data.
 - `-p --plot` Outputs plot of the time needed for optimization.
-- `-n --num` Specifies number of plants for the plot.
 - `-t --table` Outputs a table of the time needed for optimization in LaTeX-format.
-- `-o --output` Specifies output file for the table or the plot.
+- `-o --output` Specifies output file for the table or the plot or table.

 ## Classical Solver